 Brian Morris is a contemporary artist based in Southern California.
 He consciously chooses to live a minimalist life and put all his focus on exploring the human condition with mixed media, primarily nude art photography.
-Morris’s work is recognizable for its unique style that features a deep connection and consensual discovery through his camera lens.
+Morris’s work is recognizable for its unique style that features a deep connection and consensual discovery through his camera lens and creative direction.
+He is extremely prolific and adept at the art of photography and comfortably shifts style from one genre to another.
+This is due to a very deep understanding of the craft.

-Morris goes by his creative alias Nai Sirrom, which is his first and last name spelled backward.
-In addition, he uses the ‘rb’ as silent and invisible for dramatic effect.
+Brian Morris photography, AKA: goes by his creative alias Nai/Neye Sirrom, which is his first and last name spelled backward.
+It's an 80's street thing.

 Nai Sirrom began exploring the human condition through his images in the late 1980s.
-Furthermore, his portfolio showcases the darker and brighter aspects of humanity, especially those experienced by women.
-By using nude art as a medium, he can explore a variety of questions surrounding the body and document human sexuality.
-He describes his photographs as transformative, influential, and controversial.
+Furthermore, his portfolio showcases both the darker and brighter aspects of humanity, especially those experienced by women.
+By using nude art as a medium, he can explore a variety of questions surrounding the figure and document human sexuality, body dis-morphia, social conditioning and market influence.
+He describes his photographs as transformative, influential, thought provocking and controversial.

 Additionally, his conceptual images explore themes of sensuality, teasing, voyeurism, the male gaze, and consent.
 Nai Sirrom uses the nude form as a vessel to investigate offensive topics and ideas surrounding the female naked body.
 More specifically, his work explores the shame and judgment that societal norms and morality ideas often impose on the female body in a naked state.
 His imagery highlights “shameful” themes to expose the human carnal instinct.
 And, normalize something so normal and natural—the female nude form—often construed by society as a taboo subject.